10 Things to Do Before You Wipe Your Computer

 iStock/Thinkstock

-If you have a PC, before you do anything else, copy all the stuff you want to keep onto a portable drive and then recopy it onto the hard drive of your new computer.
-That way, you have an extra copy of your data in case something goes wrong.
-You can also use a Microsoft utility called Windows Easy Transfer that lets you choose what you want to move over to your new machine, including documents, music, pictures, e-mail, even program settings and user accounts.
-Use this utility along with a special cable to hook up your old and new PCs and transfer the data directly between them [sources: Microsoft, Intel].
+If you have a PC, before you do anything else, copy all the stuff you want to keep onto a portable drive and then recopy it onto the hard disk drive of your new computer.
+That way, you have an extra copy of your important data in case something goes wrong.
+You can also use a Microsoft utility called Windows Easy Transfer that lets you choose what you want to move over to your new machine, including documents, music, pictures, e-mail, system preferences, and user accounts.
+Use this utility along with a special cable to hook up your old and new PCs and transfer the data directly between them [sources: Microsoft].

 Advertisement

 If you have a Mac, you don't need the portable drive, because you can transfer files directly from one machine to another using a FireWire or ThunderBolt cable connection.
-Use a program called Migration Assistant found in Applications/Utilities [source: Apple].
+Use a program called Migration Assistant found in Applications/Utilities.
 Finally, data on both PCs and Macs can be transferred wirelessly if they are both on the same network.

 8: Deactivate/Deauthorize Your Software